 The emergency services have come together to launch a joint campaign to tackle drink-driving in the island, ahead of the Christmas period.

-Spearheaded by the States of Jersey Police and launched on 25 November, the annual campaign aims to raise awareness of the dangers of drink-driving, and reduce the number of Islanders who choose to take the risk of doing so.
+Spearheaded by the States of Jersey Police and launched today [1 December], the annual campaign aims to raise awareness of the dangers of drink-driving, and reduce the number of Islanders who choose to take the risk of doing so.

-The campaign uses the strapline #NoneForTheRoad and the policing operation will see extra patrols across the island during December, to tackle drivers who have been drinking and risk driving either that same day, or the morning after.
+The campaign follows on from the 2020 campaign and uses the strapline #NoneForTheRoad.
+The policing operation will see extra patrols with both States of Jersey and Honorary Police across the island during December, to tackle drivers who have been drinking and risk driving either that same day, or the morning after.

 You are being redirected to an automatically translated version of the States of Jersey Police website.

 Because the translation is electronically generated we cannot give any assurance that it is free of errors or omissions, or that it is an accurate translation of the English text.

 A sua chamada vai ser dirigida para uma versão de tradução automátic dos States of Jersey Police website (Estado da Policia de Jersey).

 A tradução é eletronicamente generada, nós não podemos garantir de que seja livre de erros e omissões ou de que seja tradução correto do texto Inglês.